Parish Church of Santiago do Iguape

 The Parish Church of Santiago do Iguape (Igreja Matriz de Santiago do Iguape) is a Roman Catholic church in the Iguape district of Cachoeira, Bahia, Brazil.
-Its construction began in the early 19th century and replaced an earlier church structure that fell into ruin.
+Its construction began in the 16th century by the Jesuits, but the original complex fell into ruins and was replaced by the current structure, which dates from the 19th century.
 The church was listed as a historic structure by National Institute of Historic and Artistic Heritage (IPHAN) in 1960.

 History

-The Jesuits traveled up the Paraguacu River from Salvador in approximately 1561 and founded a small settlement.
-It is now known as the Iguape district of Cachoeira.
-The church complex built by the Jesuits fell into ruin; the present structure dates to the first half of the 19th century.
+The Jesuits founded the Parish of Santiago do Iguape in the 16th century, making it the oldest in Paraguaçu.
+The primitive chapel was built on the lands of Antonio Lopes Ulhoa, who was a Knight of the Order of Santiago de Compostela and also owner of the San Domingos da Ponta Mill.
+In 1608 it received the canonical sanction of Matriz de Santiago.

+In 1783, the original church complex deteriorated with the expulsion of the Jesuit priests from Brazil and was replaced by the current structure, whose construction began in the first half of the 19th century and was postponed until the end of the 19th century without ever being completed.
+The site is known as the district of Cachoeira do Iguape.

 Location

 The Parish Church of Santiago do Iguape is located on the Iguape inlet, sometimes called a lake, of the Paraguaçu River.
 The facade of the church and its entrance faces the river.
 The rear of the church faces the community of Iguape and lacks an entrance.
+Every year it is visited by the Knights of Santiago de Compostela.